ismailelghazi/data-ai-project/README.md

 ## Database

-The API saves predictions in a SQLite database (`emotion_predictions.db`) so you can see your history.
+The API saves predictions in a PostgreSQL database so you can see your history.
+When using Docker, the database is automatically set up and configured.
+For manual setup, you need to install PostgreSQL and configure the connection in your `.env` file.

 ---